kdm9/libqcpp/docs/api.rst

    AdaptorTrimPE(const std::string &name, int min_overlap=10,
                  const QualityEncoding &encoding=SangerEncoding);

-Aligns a read pair to each other, and detect either adapter read-through, or read overlap.
+Aligns a read pair to each other, and detect either adaptor read-through, or read overlap.
 Operates only on paired reads.
 Yields single ended reads if the read pair is either shorter than the read length (thus each read contains adaptor sequence) or the read ends overlap.